 Once you’ve determined if your issue is mechanical or hydraulic, use the chart below to determine what could be causing your internal gear pump to perform poorly.
 You may just find that it wasn’t the pump’s fault after all.

 For more information about internal gear pumps, check out a previous post, The Quick and Dirty Guide to Internal Gear Pumps.

 Still having problems with an internal gear pump?
 Contact us!
-We're happy to provide assistance to businesses in Wisconsin and Upper Michigan.
+We're happy to provide assistance to businesses in Wisconsin, Minnesota, Iowa and Upper Michigan.

 707 Ford Street

 1002 Truman Street